STUDENT FILM MAKING |

 Student Stories filmed by Adults

-Some students in the JP come up with great scripts for films that they want to act in but can't film.
+Some students in the JP come up with great scripts for movies that they want to act in but can't film independently.

-In this situation they have an adult do the videoing but then teach them the editing process.
+In this situation an adult will support them with the videoing and then teach them how to edit it themselves using iMovie.

-In this situation they have an adult do the videoing but then teach them the editing process.
+In this situation an adult will support them with the videoing and then teach them how to edit it themselves using iMovie.

 The Haunted PlaygroundStory by: Isaac and Mason